rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 To monitor thread creation and image loads, it calls two more similar functions: `PsSetCreateThreadNotifyRoutine()` and `PsSetLoadImageNotifyRoutine()`.
 (An "image" in this context usually just means a DLL.)

 When the callback function receives a notification, it performs several checks to determine whether it should allow or block the request.
-Non-allow listed executables, DLLs, and drivers will always be blocked.
+Non-allowlisted executables, DLLs, and drivers will always be blocked.
 Kernel-based inspection is more powerful than userland hooks which, in the case of [indirect syscalls](https://redops.at/en/blog/direct-syscalls-vs-indirect-syscalls), can be evaded.

 <br/>
 <hr/>